-Stefan Arestis, co-founder of the gay travel blog Nomadic Boys, joins our hosts on today’s super kawaii Tokyo episode.
+Stefan Arestis, the co-founder of the gay travel blog Nomadic Boys, joins our hosts on today’s super kawaii Tokyo episode.

 About Nomadic Boys

 Nomadic Boys is a gay travel blog by French-Greek couple Stefan Arestis (On the left in the above photo) and Sebastien Chaneac.
 The dapper duo have been together for ten years and began blogging in 2013 while enjoying an 18-month sabbatical in Asia followed by a similar expedition across Latin America.
-Since the beginning, they have strived to equally spotlight classic gay hotspots as well as less popular destinations.
+Since the beginning, they have strived to equally spotlight classic gay hotspots and less popular destinations.

 Today’s inspiring Tokyo episode was recorded weeks before covid-19 forced the world into isolation.
 While the episode doesn’t grapple with the impacts of covid-19 on Japan, it does capture why we are so drawn to it.
-We hope the episode inspires you to visit the island nation when travel restrictions ease and it is safe to do so.
+We hope the episode inspires you to visit the island nation when travel restrictions ease, and it is safe to do so.

 Where to stay in Tokyo

-As pointed out in the episode, Tokyo is an extremely expensive destination and where you stay will directly correspond to your budget.
-The good news is the city has a robust metro system so you’ll be well connected no matter which neighbourhood you choose.
+As pointed out in the episode, Tokyo is an extremely expensive destination, and where you stay will directly correspond to your budget.
+The good news is the city has a robust metro system, so you’ll be well-connected no matter which neighbourhood you choose.
 That said, here are two neighbourhoods our hosts like.

 Shinjuku – Get swept away by the beauty and crowds of this bustling neighbourhood.
 It is a heavily commercial area with endless shopping and entertainment.
 It is also very close to the majority of Tokyo’s gay nightlife.

 Ginza – Famously Tokyo’s most upmarket shopping district.
-You’ll be a stones throw from art galleries, world-class restaurants and boutiques.
+You’ll be a stone’s throw from art galleries, world-class restaurants and boutiques.
 Nightlife and entertainment aren’t far either.

 What to see and do